Jefferson County, Wisconsin

 Jefferson County is a county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 84,900.
 Its county seat is Jefferson.
 Jefferson County comprises the Watertown-Fort Atkinson, WI Micropolitan Statistical Area, which is also included in the Milwaukee-Racine-Waukesha, WI Combined Statistical Area.

 History

 Jefferson County was created in 1836 as part of Wisconsin Territory and was organized in 1839.
 Jefferson County was founded by "Yankee" settlers from New England.
 It was named after Jefferson County, New York, where some of the original settlers came from.
-The town of Watertown, Wisconsin, was named after Watertown, New York, in Jefferson County, New York.
+The town of Watertown was named after Watertown, New York, in Jefferson County.